Galimbor/SPD-multi-cloud-onboard/README.md

         the tittle doesnt matter but in Key field you must paste the output of the previous command

-    1. get the repo ssh url
+3. get the repo ssh url

     ![Text](https://raw.githubusercontent.com/beybladeuser/SPD-multi-cloud-onboard/main/IMGs/getSSHURL.png)

 4. make the following command
         ```
         git clone <repo ssh url>
         ```
-    1. change dir into the repo dir
+5. change dir into the repo dir

-1. create a python virtual env
+> #### STEP 2 - Create Virtual Env
 1. insert the command:
         ```
         python3 -m venv ~/.SPD-multi-cloud-onboard
         ```
-    1. to activate the venv insert the command:
+2. to activate the venv insert the command:
         ```
         source ~/.SPD-multi-cloud-onboard/bin/activate
         ```

-1. create scaffolding
+> #### STEP 3 - Create scaffolding
 1. make the following files
-        * Makefile
+    * Makefile -> we use this for the same reason that we create a bookmark in google, in order to don't repeat ourselves.
+In this case instead of always use the different comands over and over again, we make a makefile and then we just write ```make install```
     * hello.py
     * requirements.txt
     * test_hello.py

         by using the command:
         ```
         touch <nameOfFile>
         ```
-    1. populate the files
+2. populate the files
     1. insert the command
         ```
         make install